UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 <br>

-Typing in a command and pressing enter to run it:
+Typing in the `whoami` command for showing your username and pressing enter to run it:

 ```sh
 whoami